-Platonism is characterised as the theory of Ideas.
-This is the understanding that the essence of a thing resides in its Idea, its essential nature, which exists beyond the physical.
+In his 1969 essay “Plato and the Simulacrum” Gilles Deleuze responds to Nietzsche’s call for philosophy of the future to overthrow Platonism, which can be characterised as the theory of Ideas.
+Platonism understands that the essence of a thing resides in its Idea, its essential nature, which exists beyond the physical.
 Things that we see are, in varying degrees, images or copies of their otherworldly original.

-Rather than subverting this Platonic “world of essence and appearance,” Deleuze is concerned to track down its motivation.
-This, he finds, is to be found in its “will to select, to sort out,” by distinguishing between the “thing” itself and its images.
+Yet, rather than subverting this Platonic “world of essence and appearance,” Deleuze maintains that Nietzsche’s call is aimed at tracking down its motivation.
+This, he finds, is in its “will to select, to sort out,” by distinguishing between the “thing itself” and its images.
 In this sense the theory of Ideas is a process of division, through which the claim of images to truthfulness are ranked in order, from the true copy to the false image, the simulacrum

 The Platonic Idea enables a judgement of the degree to which an image possesses the quality of the original.
-Distinguishing between the rightful claimant to truthfulness, the model or copy, and that which has only the semblance of truthfulness, the simulacrum.
-The truthful image will resemble the idea, while the simulacrum will have a semblance “ever corrupted by dissemblance.”
+Distinguishing between the rightful claimant to truthfulness, that is the model or copy, and that which has only the semblance of truthfulness, the simulacrum.
+The truthful image will resemble the idea, while the false image, the simulacrum, will have a semblance “ever corrupted by dissemblance.”